 Chief Lepore is a California State Certified Strike Team Leader and has supervised six strike teams during deployments.
 While he has been involved in some significant major campaign incidents, he does not consider himself to be a wildland expert.
 In order to help ensure your success during your promotional exam he recommends finding another source for wildland information.

 Chief Fedak has earned a Bachelor’s of Science Degree in Health Care from California State University, Long Beach and a vocational teaching credential from California State University, San Diego.
 He also earned an AA degree in Communication from Golden West College and an AS degree in Fire Science from Santa Ana College.
-He is also a certified SFM Fire Officer.
+He is also a certified SFM Fire Officer and Chief Officer.

 He has been selected to participate on following committees and project teams: Emergency Medical Services, apparatus and personnel equipment, SOP revision, and the computer Aided Dispatch process.
 Chief Fedak was also assigned as an administrative Captain in the EMS section.